-H. Early Intervention Program
+H. Early Intervention Remediation Program for Upper Division

-The purpose of the Early Intervention Program is to facilitate students' academic success in specific courses.
+The purpose of the Early Intervention Remediation Program is to facilitate students' academic success in specific courses.
 Mandatory attendance is required for all students meeting the criteria outlined below.

 The procedure for this program is as follows:

-- Determinant of the need for early intervention will be based on an assessment of the student's performance early in the course. - If a student makes a grade of 79 (based on a 100%) or less on the first course examination, the student is required to attend the Early Intervention Program for the course. - Any student whose subsequent examination grade average drops to 79 or less is required to attend the Early Intervention Program.
+- Determinant of the need for early intervention will be based on an assessment of the student's performance early in the course. - If a student makes a grade of 75 (based on a 100%) or less on the first course examination, the student is required to attend the Early Intervention Remediation Program for the course. - Any student whose subsequent examination grade average drops to 75 or less is required to attend the Early Intervention Remediation Program.

-The Course Coordinator will notify, in writing, each student who will be required to attend the Early Intervention Program designed for the specific course and forward a copy of the notification to the Chairperson of the Program.
-Although the Early Intervention Program is required, based upon an assessment of a student's performance on course examinations, the program is open to all students.
-Dates, times, room assigned or virtual platform and link for the Early Intervention Program will be posted by the Course Coordinator.
+The Course Coordinator will notify, in writing, each student who will be required to attend the Early Intervention Remediation Program designed for the specific course.
+Although the Early Intervention Remediation Program is required, based upon an assessment of a student's performance on course examinations, the program is open to all students.